 Compilations confirm if year-end records by management are accurate.
 However, they do not determine if the initial numbers collected are correct or payments made to a vendor, for example, are the same as the contract with that vendor.

-Be in Control of Your HOA Tax Returns
+Be In Control of Your HOA Tax Returns

 It is important that your association considers the requirements for filing HOA tax returns and conducting audits, reviews, and compilations.
 A clear understanding of these subjects can make tax time for HOAs a much easier process.
 Failure to comply can land you in hot water with the law, in addition to incurring ample amounts of late fees (or worse).